-The MMUN faculty advisors are PSCI Adjunct Professor Eric Hines and PSCI Associate Professor Karen Ruth Adams.
+The MMUN faculty advisors are PSCI Adjunct Professor Eva-Maria Maggi and PSCI Associate Professor Karen Ruth Adams.

-Team members are chosen by the from the fall-semester Political Science course that plans and staffs the Montana Model UN High School Conference.
-In Fall 2015, that course will be taught by Prof. Eric Hines.
-Since Spring 2015, Prof. Hines has coached the team, made travel arrangements, and coordinated publicity.
+Team members are chosen from the fall-semester Political Science course that plans and staffs the Montana Model UN High School Conference.
+In Fall 2018, that course will be taught by Prof. Eva-Maria Maggi.
+Since Spring 2018, Prof. Maggi has coached the team, made travel arrangements, and coordinated publicity.
 Prof. Adams assists with budgeting, fundraising, and guest speakers

-In Spring 2015, the MMUN Team represented Bahrain at the National Model UN (NMUN) Conference in New York.
+In Spring 2018, the MMUN Team represented Eritrea at the National Model UN (NMUN) Conference in New York.
 In New York, team members spent five days “representing” their country on UN committees such as the General Assembly and Security Council.
-In addition, they met students from all over the world, met diplomatic staff from Bahrain, attended talks by international scholars and policy makers, and visited UN headquarters.
+In addition, they met students from all over the world, met diplomatic staff from Eritrea, attended talks by international scholars and policy makers, and visited UN headquarters.

-In 2014, the MMUN Team won a Distinguished Delegation Award (top 25%) while representing Fiji at the NMUN.
+In 2018, the MMUN Team won an Honorable Delegation Award while representing Eritrea at the NMUN.

 In 2012, in recognition of the Team's accomplishments and of the regional diversity the UM Team brings to National Model UN conferences, the Montana Model UN Team received a $1,000 scholarship from National Model UN.

 Because MMUN Team members serve as chairs and other staff members at UM's Montana Model UN High School Conference each fall, they are often selected to serve as NMUN committee and conference staff.
+In 2018, Robert Cahill served as the Director for NMUN Conference A after serving in various other positions in previous years.
 In 2011, Aimee Ryan (B.A.
 Political Science, 2010) was selected as the Co-Director of the NMUN-NY Security Council.
 In 2012, Thecla Backhouse-Prentiss (B.A.
 Political Science, 2011) served as the Assistant Director of the NMUN-NY Conference on the Arms Trade Treaty.
 Since 2010, Jennifer Hathaway Spaulding (M.A.
 Political Science, 2006) has served on the NMUN Advisory Committee.

 In coming years, the Montana Model UN Team will continue to attend the National Model UN conference in New York, which is the largest collegiate UN conference in the world, drawing over 3,000 students from 250 schools and five continents.
 The Team also hopes to participate in international conferences and partner with international delegations.